aaron-j-krause/flash-boards/README.md

+Flash Boards
-Simple React App with an Node/Express Backend and a Mongo Persistence
+A simple React app with a Node/Express Backend and a Mongo Persistence